fw-scratch/ostree-xfice-desktop/README.md

 # XfIce Desktop

 This is an [rpm-ostree](https://coreos.github.io/rpm-ostree/)-based [Fedora](https://getfedora.org) Xfce desktop.
-The name "XfIce" alludes to the immutable -- or "frozen" -- nature of the base OS.
+The name "XfIce" alludes to the immutable, or "frozen", nature of the base OS.

 It is automatically built and published to my server on a weekly basis.